andrew-sotiriou/blood-drop-bot/README.md

 # blood-drop-bot
 A Discord Bot

-This is setup to run off of glitch which required some extra code to keep the bot active 24/7 and the watch file to help stop glitch from saving on every keystroke.
+This is setup to run off of an AWS EC2 instance.

 This is a Discord bot that will: